Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-We will assume throughout that $(h^t)$ and $(\eta^t)$ are as in the statement of Lemma~\ref{lem::fields_consistent}.
+We will assume throughout that $(\wt{h}^t)$ and $(\wt{\eta}^t)$ are as in the statement of Lemma~\ref{lem::fields_consistent}.
 By definition, $\eta$ has the law of a (forward) $\SLE_\kappa(\rho)$ process.
-For general times $t \geq 0$, however, $\eta^t$ does not have the law of a (forward) $\SLE_\kappa(\rho)$ process.
-Using the forward/reverse symmetry for $\SLE_\kappa(\rho)$ established in Proposition~\ref{prop::zip_up_to_local_time}, we do have that $\eta^t$ has the law of a (forward) $\SLE_\kappa(\rho)$ when we zip up to a given local time for $U$ at $0$.
-We record this fact in the following lemma.
+For general times $t \geq 0$, however, $\wt{\eta}^t$ does not have the law of a (forward) $\SLE_\kappa(\rho)$ process.
+Using the forward/reverse symmetry for $\SLE_\kappa(\rho)$ established in Proposition~\ref{prop::zip_up_to_local_time}, we do have that $\wt{\eta}^t$ has the law of a (forward) $\SLE_\kappa(\rho)$ when we zip up to a given local time for $\wt{U}$ at $0$.
+We record this fact in the following lemma (which is implied by the proof of Lemma~\ref{lem::fields_consistent}).

 \begin{lemma} Suppose that we have the setup as described above.
-Let $L_t$ denote the local time of $U_t$ at $0$ and, for each $u > 0$, we let $T_u = \inf\{t > 0 : L_t > u\}$ be the right-continuous inverse of $L_t$.
-For each $u >0$, we have that $\eta^{T_u}$ has the law of a (forward) $\SLE_\kappa(\rho)$ process.
+Let $\wt{\ell}_t$ denote the local time of $\wt{U}_t$ at $0$ and, for each $u > 0$, we let $\wt{T}_u = \inf\{t > 0 : \wt{\ell}_t > u\}$ be the right-continuous inverse of $\wt{\ell}_t$.
+For each $u >0$, we have that $\wt{\eta}^{\wt{T}_u}$ has the law of a (forward) $\SLE_\kappa(\rho)$ process.
 In particular,